Reptar007/SoundCloud-API/README.md

           "description": "An album about time.",
           "createdAt": "2021-11-19 20:39:36",
           "updatedAt": "2021-11-19 20:39:36",
-          "previewImage": "image url"
+          "imageUrl": "image url"
         }
       ]
     }
     ```

-### Get all Albums of an Artist from an id
+### Get all Albums of an Artist(User) from an id

-Returns all the albums created by the specified artist.
+Returns all the albums created by the specified artist(user).

 * Require Authentication: false
 * Request